Gauravbharane/bulkuseradd/README.md

-# bulkuseradd
+# Bulk User Add (bulkuseradd)

+A professional, cross-platform script to add multiple users in bulk for Linux systems.
+It supports a variety of options, logging, and group assignments, ensuring seamless user management.

+## Features
-is a command-line tool for adding multiple users to a Linux system efficiently.
-It supports adding users from the command line or a file, assigning them to groups, setting default shells, passwords, UID ranges, and more.
+- Add multiple users from the command line or file.
+- Assign groups, custom UIDs, and default shells.
+- Securely set default or custom passwords.
+- Logging support for tracking user creation.